inphinit/inphinit-php-proxy/README.md

 ## About Inphinit Proxy

-> **NOTE:** In development

-Until version 1.x this project focused on understanding the use of proxy for the *html2canvas* library, from version 2.0 onwards the use of this project allows many more configurations and adaptations for varied needs, being able to be used for different objectives.
+Until version 1.x, this project primarily served as a proxy solution for the *html2canvas* library.
+Version 2.0 marked a significant expansion, introducing extensive configuration and adaptation options that enable its use for a wide variety of needs and objectives.

-Despite being part of Inphinit, this project works completely independently, so you can use it with any PHP framework or even without frameworks.
-Although the project is stand-alone, you can adopt the Inphinit framework for new projects.
-It is a lightweight framework that can execute many requests per second, surpassing many other frameworks, see: https://inphinit.github.io
+Although developed as part of the Inphinit framework, the project operates completely independently.
+This means you can readily use it with any PHP framework or in a stand-alone application.
+While the project is modular, consider adopting the Inphinit framework itself for your new projects.
+For more details: https://inphinit.github.io

 ## Proxies for other scripting languages